-According to the National Women’s Business Council, as of 2012 there were 9.9 million women-owned businesses in the United States.
-The majority of these businesses (89%) don’t have any employees besides the owner, but these companies are bringing in impressive revenue of $233.2 billion.
+According to the National Women's Business Council, in 2012, there were 9.9 million women-owned businesses in the United States.
+These companies brought in an impressive revenue of $233.2 billion.
 Of the women-owned businesses with employees, receipts were $1.4 trillion.

 1. General Dynamics